openstack/ironic/doc/source/user/states.rst

     node's provision state using the ``deleted`` or ``undeploy`` verbs.

 active (stable state)
-  Nodes in ``active`` have a workload running on them. ironic may collect out-of-band sensor information (including power state) on a regular basis.
+  Nodes in ``active`` have a workload running on them.
+Ironic may collect out-of-band sensor information (including power state) on a regular basis.
   Nodes in ``active`` can transition to: